Throughout the 20th and 21st centuries, stocks have been one of the best-performing asset classes, and have reliably turned dollars into millions.

 Investors happily buy them when they’re expensive, and fearfully sell them when they fall in price during a recession, and end up under-performing the very average they’re trying to beat.

-For smart investors that buy when stocks are cheap, or simply buy-and-hold stocks on a regular basis, the returns have historically been exponential:
+For smart investors that buy when stocks are cheap, or simply buy-and-hold a diversified portfolio of stocks on a regular basis, the rate of growth has historically been exponential:

 Source: J.P.
 Morgan Guide to the Markets